rohan-sharma82/visionagri/working.md

 - **Component-Based UI**: The user interface is built from small, reusable React components, which keeps the code organized and consistent.
 - **AI Logic Decoupling**: We've intentionally separated the AI logic into its own set of "flows" using Google Genkit.
 This makes the AI functionality modular, easy to test, and maintain.
-- **Database-Driven Personalization**: The application uses a **Vercel Postgres** database to store user data, enabling persistent and personalized experiences like the dashboard and chat history.
+- **Database-Driven Personalization**: The application uses a **Supabase Postgres** database to store user data, enabling persistent and personalized experiences like the dashboard and chat history.
 - **Multilingual First**: The app was designed from the ground up to be multilingual, using a centralized translation system to support various Indian languages.

 ---